levisimons/WLAC/Case_studies/Earthquake_Weather/README.md

 ### Where to get data

 USGS earthquake data can be downloaded via their site <a href="https://earthquake.usgs.gov/earthquakes/search/">here</a>.
 For this case study we downloaded the global data set for 2025 for all earthquakes with a magnitude of at least 4.0.
+The result of this query can also be found <a href="https://github.com/levisimons/WLAC/blob/main/Case_studies/Earthquake_Weather/USGS_2025.csv">here</a>.